ygo74/searchbot/README.md

 ## Context

 Research within the enterprise plays a fundamental role in improving the work of employees.
 However, in the age of numerous information sources, this task has become complex.
-Finding the right information at the right time is a challenge that can hinder the productivity of our colleagues.
+Finding the right information at the right time is a challenge that can elevate the enterprise's capabilities, making it more efficient and setting it apart from competitors.

 ## Research Objective